ibraheemdev/ibraheemca/content/posts/2020-09-15-a-half-hour-to-learn-go.md

 // => 1 3
 ```

 Labels have a very specific use case.
-They can make code less readable, and should be avoided most of the time.
+They can make code less readable and should be avoided most of the time.

 #### **Pointers**